 Grilling with the lid up is great for crisping and searing.
 Closing the lid creates a convection oven effect, which can help the interior of your food to cook through.

 We know that by the time your food is cooked, your mouth is going to be watering, but if you want juicy, perfect meat give it time to rest!
 Resting allows the juices to redistribute through the meat.
 Perfection in every bite.

-Stay up-to-date with all of our pro tips, recipes, and upcoming events!
-Subscribe to our newsletter today!
+Subscribe to our newsletter to stay up-to-date with all of our pro tips, recipes, and upcoming events!